James Deen: Career

 Deen's collaborations include work with pornographic site WoodRocket.com.
 As the host of original web series, James Deen Loves Food, Deen has been featured reviewing top restaurants, ordering every item on a drive-thru menu at once, and creating a $580 burrito.

 In January 2013, Deen took to crowdfunding site Kickstarter.com to raise funds for the mainstream steampunk Western film Cowboys & Engines.
 Deen is listed as the producer of the Bryn Pryor vehicle.
 The campaign surpassed its goal of $100,000 in 58 days.
 Actors Malcolm McDowell, Richard Hatch and Walter Koenig had signed on to the project.

-Deen has performed in over 5,000 videos in his pornographic career.

 In media

 In February 2013, Deen was invited to return to his alma mater, Pasadena City College, by professor Hugo Schwyzer to speak to students about his career.
 The appearance, initially open to the public, was restricted by college administrators due to "public-safety concerns" over "protesters".
 Deen was restricted to speaking to the students of Pasadena City College's "Navigating Pornography" class.

 In April 2013, Deen delivered the keynote speech for the Sexual Health Fest at the University of Wisconsin–Madison.

 Deen was featured in a July 2012 GQ multi-page article, chronicling his work and personal life.
-GQ interviewed Deen again for an article about his workout regimen, in which he credited healthy eating habits, a "Jew stomach" and lots of sex.
+GQ interviewed Deen again for an article about his workout regimen, in which he credited healthy eating habits, a "Jew stomach", and performing strenuous sex acts on camera.
 In 2013, Deen was listed as the only male performer to make the CNBC Dirty Dozen list of the porn industry's popular stars.

 In April 2013, Deen filmed a pornographic scene with reality television participant Farrah Abraham, who had been in one of the Teen Mom series.
 Deen indicated that he was asked to pretend to be dating Abraham as part of a ploy to market the scene as an accidentally released sex tape, but that he refused to do so, arguing, "If you're going to make a celebrity sex tape and try to pass it off as an amateur home video, you don't hire a well-known porn star!"

 Deen co-starred with Lindsay Lohan in Paul Schrader's 2013 film The Canyons, written by Bret Easton Ellis.
 In July 2013, Deen teamed with American pornographic actress Andy San Dimas, adult app store MiKandi and adult industry news source XBIZ, to release the first adult video production recorded with Google Glass.
 Within 24 hours, the censored trailer reached one million views on YouTube.